ctkjose/v-book/src/en/index.md

 **V Book** | [Home](./index.md) | [Translations](./book_versions.md) | V-LANG 0.4.10<BR>

-# V Community Book
+# Read.V {menu:topics}

-The goal of this project is to provide a comprehensive programming book to learn V regardless if you are new to programming or have prior knowledge in other languages.
+Welcome to **Read.V** a community book for programmers and humans wishing to learn the V Programming Language.

-This book is meant to be open and available to as many people as possible.
-You can join our efforts and help translate this book in your language.
+The goal of this project is to provide a comprehensive book that everybody can enjoy regardless if you are new to programming or have prior knowledge in other languages.

 # V Lang {menu:topics}

  The **V programming language** is an open source language created by `Alexander Medvednikov` and supported by a community or driven individuals.

-The [V Language](https://vlang.io) is a young programming language with a very pragmatic approach.
-It attempts to tackle the same issues as the many modern languages like Go and Rust do, but keeping the language simple, easy to read and to maintain.
-In fact the V language has similar syntax compared to the popular Go programming language and borrows many popular ideas from languages like Rust, Python, Swift, Kotlin and many others.
-One distinction we like to make with **V** is that you will like sensible choices made in the language, it's about simplicity, code that is easy to read and advance features that are easy to master.
+The [V Language](https://vlang.io) is a new programming language that prioritizes simplicity and readability while addressing the common concerns tackled by other modern languages such as Go, Zig and Rust.
+V’s syntax is similar to Go’s while incorporating concepts from languages like Rust, Python, Swift, and Kotlin.

-While **V** is still a very young language born outside of Big-Tech it has deliver some robust features and performance in its short life and we cant wait to see what **V** becomes on it's first release.
+V is a very young language developed by a driven community that has delivered a fresh take on modern programming paradigms.

-> {color:red;icon:alert} This documentation is in its early stages.
+> {color:red;icon:alert} This book is in its early stages.

 ## Topics